moveeleven-data/kardiaflow/README.md

 > **Note:** KardiaFlow’s infrastructure is deployed manually via CLI.
-> Since environments are spun up for testing and torn down frequently, CI/CD automation is unnecessary.
-> The deployment remains reproducible through versioned scripts and configuration.
+> Given the ephemeral nature of development environments, full CI/CD automation is not required.

 ---